-Interest rate The interest rate is the amount paid to a person that deposits money at a bank, expressed as a percentage.
-Risk A financial risk is the likelihood of losing money, and is linked to a company's profitability.
-Return This is the money made or lost on an investment over some period of time.
-Dividends Share of profits made by a company to is paid to shareholders.
-Profits Money remaining in an investment or venture after expenses are paid.
-Asset Something belonging to you that has value like a property, shares, etc.
+Interest rate is the amount paid to a person that deposits money at a bank, expressed as a percentage.
+Financial risk is the likelihood of losing money, and is linked to a company's profitability.
+Return is the money made or lost on an investment over some period of time.
+Dividends are the share of profits made by a company that is paid to shareholders.
+Profit is the money remaining in an investment or venture after expenses are paid.
+Asset is something belonging to you that has value like a property, shares, etc.